Cold Weather Layering — Tips for staying warm outdoors during winter

 As warm-blooded creatures, we're fairly good at generating enough heat to keep ourselves comfortable.
 This thermal radiation is constantly leaving our bodies.
 What we need to consider is how to trap this heat near our body's core.

-Insulation: Trap Warm Air — Then Vent
+1 Insulation — Trap Warm Air, Then Vent

 High-loft garments such as fleece and down trap warm air close to the body, preventing it from escaping into the environment.
 However, as you begin to move and exert more energy, that same insulation can quickly cause you to overheat.
-This is where garments with zips or vent panels become essential — they allow you to release excess heat before you start sweating.

-Windproof & Waterproof: Tame Convection
+2 Windproof & Waterproof — Tame Convection

 The air trapped in these garments will stay put unless some force whips it away — and in the UK, wet winter air is excellent at sapping heat from your body.
 Wearing a windproof outer shell massively reduces this convection effect.